Crush syndrome: Field management

 As mentioned, permissive hypotension (restrictive fluid therapy) is unwise.
-Careful fluid overload and administration of intravenous sodium bicarbonate is wise, especially if the crushing weight is on the patient for more than 4 hours, but often if it persists more than one hour.
-The San Francisco emergency services protocol calls for a basic adult dose of a 2 L bolus of normal saline followed by 500 mL/h, limited for "pediatric patients and patients with history of cardiac or renal dysfunction."
+Careful fluid overload and administration of intravenous sodium bicarbonate is wise, especially if the crushing weight is on the patient for more than four hours, but often if it persists more than one hour.
+The San Francisco emergency services protocol calls for a basic adult dose of a 2 L bolus of normal saline followed by 500 mL/h, limited for "pediatric patients and patients with history of cardiac or renal dysfunction".

 Use of a tourniquet can stall the life-threatening consequences of a crush related injury and can be a second option if the person cannot immediately have the fluids that were lost be medically replaced back into the body.
-Tourniquet measures should be taken if the person has been entrapped for more than 2 hours.
+Tourniquet measures should be taken if the person has been trapped for more than two hours.

 Initial hospital management

 The clinician must protect the patient against hypotension, kidney failure, acidosis, hyperkalemia and hypocalcemia.
 Admission to an intensive care unit, preferably one experienced in trauma medicine, may be appropriate; even well-seeming patients need observation.
-Treat open wounds as surgically appropriate, with debridement, antibiotics and tetanus toxoid; apply ice to injured areas.
-Breathing and circulation must be checked out and the patient should be given oxygen if eligible.
+Open wounds should be treated as surgically appropriate, with debridement, antibiotics and tetanus toxoid; ice should be applied to injured areas.
+Breathing and circulation must be checked and the patient should be given oxygen if eligible.
 Oral or intravenous fluids must be given depending on the measured amounts of electrolytes, arterial blood gases, and muscle enzymes.

 Intravenous hydration of up to 1.5 L/h should continue to prevent hypotension.
 A urinary output of at least 300 mL/h should be maintained with IV fluids and mannitol, and hemodialysis considered if an increase in urine is not achieved.
-Use intravenous sodium bicarbonate to keep the urine pH at 6.5 or greater, to prevent myoglobin and uric acid deposition in kidneys.
+Intravenous sodium bicarbonate should be used to keep the urine pH at 6.5 or greater, to prevent myoglobin and uric acid deposition in kidneys.

 To prevent hyperkalemia/hypocalcemia, consider the following adult doses: